GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 date: 2021-06-10
 # updated: YYYY-MM-DD
 description: |
-  The Storage Foundation API is a storage API that resembles a very basic filesystem, with direct access to stored data through buffers and offsets.
+  The Storage Foundation API is a storage API that resembles a basic file system, with direct access to stored data through buffers and offsets.
 It gives developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
 It is particularly well suited for